-- I. STATEMENT OF OTTECTS AND REASONS - 1.
-Construction workers number nearly 2 crores in India
+I. STATEMENT OF OBJECTS AND REASONS

-The construction industry employs, next only to agriculture, the largest number of workers in our state.
-This industry covers a variety of workers and operations ranging from construction of dams, power house, defence projects and bridges, harbours, roads, railway tracks and runaways, factories and effices, schools, bospitals, hotels, buildings and all other building activities.
-These activities extend over the entire length and breadth of Karnataka hackers.
+1. Construction workers number nearly 2 crores in India.
+The construction industry employs, next only to agriculture, the largest number of workers in our country.
+This industry covers a variety of workers and operations ranging from construction of dams, power houses, defence projects and bridges, harbours, roads, railway tracks and runaways, to factories and offices, schools, hospitals, hotels, and all other residential buildings.
+These activities extend over the entire length and breadth of India.

-2. Construction has been an age-old industry in our country.
-The superb monuments found all over the country are symbols of a civilization built by blood and sweat of these toiling people.
-Since independence, various developmental works like dams, roads, industries and bridges have been built and crores of rupees have been spent through budgetary provisions and fiveyear plans.
-However, quality of the life of the workers involved in all these developmental activities is appolling.
-They have no security of employment.
+2. Construction has been an age.old industry in our country.
+The superb monuments found all over the country are symbols of a civilization built by the blood and sweat of the toiling people.
+Since independence, various developmental works like dams, roads, industries and bridges have been built and crores of rupees have been spent through budgetary provisions and five-year plans.
+However the quality of life to the workers involved in all these developmental activities is appalling.
+They have no security of emplopment.
 They get very low wages.
 They have no educational, housing or other social welfare facilities.
 Accidents are very frequent while medical facilities are almost nil.
-Neither safety measures are enforced nor is any compensation paid to the victims of accidents.
+Neither are safety measures enforced nor is any compensation paid to the victims of accidents.